Geometric phase of arbitrary Mueller evolutions and its two-level quantum analogue

 It is also important to stress a basic point: obviously, a Mueller matrix does not encode any global optical phase.
 Even for a pure Mueller--Jones system, the associated Jones matrix is defined only up to an arbitrary scalar phase factor.
 The geometric phase addressed here is not a global phase, but a holonomy associated with coherent parallel transport.
 In this sense, Mueller polarimetry provides the physically realizable mapping on Stokes space (a ``jump'' from input to output), while the geometric phase is accessed through a coherent Jones realization of the pure component.
 The characteristic decomposition provides, in an invariant manner, the unique pure core that admits such a coherent interpretation, and whose rotational content fixes the holonomy.

 The key technical step is therefore to extract the rotational content from the \emph{pure characteristic component}.
 For a general depolarizing Mueller matrix, applying polar-type factorizations is not, in general, physically meaningful in Mueller algebra (factors may fail to be Mueller-realizable), and the singular case introduces additional subtleties~\cite{GilOssikovskiSanJose2016Singular}.
-In contrast, $\hat{\mathbf{M}}_{J}$ is pure and admits a Jones realization, so its $3\times3$ block $\mathbf{m}_{J}$ can be decomposed unambiguously into a retarder (rotation) and a symmetric positive factor~\cite{Gil01021986,LuChipman1996}.
+In contrast, $\hat{\mathbf{M}}_{J}$ is pure and admits a Jones realization, so its $3\times3$ block $\mathbf{m}_{J}$ can be decomposed unambiguously into a retarder (rotation) and a symmetric positive factor~\cite{GilBernabeu1987Optik,LuChipman1996}; in the singular case the decomposition is obtained by continuity~\cite{GilOssikovskiSanJose2016Singular}.
 Specifically, the polar decomposition of $\mathbf{m}_{J}$ reads

 Here $\mathbf{m}_{R}$ is the adjoint $SO(3)$ representation of the SU(2) \emph{unitary} factor of the Jones matrix associated with $\hat{\mathbf{M}}_{J}$ (i.e., the retarding part).
 Thus the antisymmetric Mueller generator extracted below is, explicitly, the generator of that unitary rotation; the symmetric factor $\mathbf{S}$ (dichroic/boost content) is neutral with respect to the geometric phase~\cite{GilJOSAA2026AMG}.